Area Code 515 Location: Your 2026 Central Iowa Guide

 Fast forward to the 2020s, and the same problem reappeared.
 The solution this time wasn’t a split, but an “overlay.”
 In 2021, the new Iowa area code 329 was introduced to serve the same geographic area as 515.
 This means new phone numbers in central Iowa might get a 329 area code instead of a 515.

-A frequent question I get from clients is about phone security.
+A frequent question is about phone security.
 It’s a common mistake to assume a call from a familiar area code is always legitimate.
 Scammers use a technique called “caller ID spoofing” to make their calls appear as if they’re coming from a local 515 number, even when they’re on the other side of the world.

 The introduction of the 329 overlay plan changed one major habit for everyone in central Iowa: dialing.
 The biggest impact for residents and businesses is the requirement of 10-digit dialing for all local calls.